 - Harvest: Pick stems just before flowers bloom.
 Seeds can be dried.

 MARJORAM, Sweet.
-Sweet-spicy leaves complement flavor of salads, omelets and eggs vinegars, rub on pork, veal; use like oregano.
+Sweet-spicy leaves complement the flavor of salads, omelets, and eggs vinegar, rub on pork, veal; use like oregano.

 - Description: Small, oval leaves, knot-like clusters of flowers, 12-24 inches high.